 • Abstract

-As it stands, there is no tool for Investigative Journalists to quickly search through a large amount of different news outlets or magazines or scientific/literary journals.
-According to my customer, the traditional search engines such as Google, Bing etc. are not suited to the needs of investigative journalism and could greatly be improved for researching.
+Currently, there is no tool for Investigative Journalists to quickly search through a large amount of different news outlets or magazines or scientific/literary journals.
+An individual has agreed to be a client for this project: they state that the traditional search engines such as Google, Bing etc. are not suited to the needs of investigative journalism and could greatly be improved for researching.
 This project will not aim to replace the large search engines but rather build a tool that will perform the job better for this use case.
+This tool will be evaluated by the client upon completion, and prospects for this tool will be investigated.
+The project will be undertaken through weekly sprints and the use of Crystal-Clear Agile methodology, with an increased focus on the frequent delivery of working software and interaction with the client.

 • Introduction and Background